aler9/gst-namedpipe/README.md

 * `namedpipesrc location=/path/to/namedpipe`
 * `namedpipesink location=/path/to/namedpipe`

-These have a couple of advantages with respect to UDP, `udpsink`, or `udpsrc`:
+These have a couple of advantages with respect to `udpsrc` and `udpsink`:

 * named pipes are more efficient than UDP
 * frame size is unlimited, while in UDP there's a limit of 65536 bytes